abmhopkins/STAT112_Exercise_03/03_exercises.md

   3. I would like to understand how much money I "saved" by gardening, for each vegetable type.
 Describe how I could use the `garden_harvest` and `garden_spending` datasets, along with data from somewhere like [this](https://products.wholefoodsmarket.com/search?sort=relevance&store=10542) to answer this question.
 You can answer this in words, referencing various join functions.
 You don't need R code but could provide some if it's helpful.

+  Using the garden harvest dataset as the record of vegetables harvested and their weights, we could join this with the garden spending dataset by vegetable and variety to find the seed price for each variety.
+The price of the top soil and dirt would be lost in this join process but this could be added later as a constant cost for each vegetable.
+With the Whole Foods dataset we could perform another join function, this time just by vegetable.
+Now we would have a dataset with the weight of each vegetable, the seed price and the price of it in a store.
+We could then group this data by vegetable and create two new variables, the total seed price and the total cost of it at the store (adjusted for weight).
+With these new variables we could create a third variable for each vegetable, money saved, which is the seed price - store price.

   4. Subset the data to tomatoes.
 Reorder the tomato varieties from smallest to largest first harvest date.
 Create a barplot of total harvest in pounds for each variety, in the new order.